MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Invoke-Command.md

 ### Example 11: Use the Param keyword in a script block

 The `Param` keyword and the **ArgumentList** parameter are used to pass variable values to named parameters in a script block.
-This example displays file names that begin with the letter `a` and have the `.pdf` extension.
+This example displays filenames that begin with the letter `a` and have the `.pdf` extension.

 For more information about the `Param` keyword, see